 It is an all-in-one graphic design tool that lets you create exemplary designs, edit images, re-touch e-commerce product images, create branded designs for social media, blogs, and so much more.
 The design features are endless, and they’re all free!

 Simply head over to the editor and start designing.
 From something as minimal as a branded logo to a full-fledged infographic, you can do it all here.

 This tool is especially handy for non-designers who don’t want to create something from scratch.
 It provides an endless library of ready-made templates that you can customize according to your need.

 Other than that, its library stock contains millions of royalty-free stock photos for every purpose and brands.
 Pair up Pixelied’s stock photos and icons with contemporary and minimalist fonts to create vibrant and elegant designs.

 The best thing about this tool is its adaptability toward custom fonts.
 Simply select a minimalist font from the huge library and start using it in your design.

 To do that, click on “Text” in the left panel.
 You can either choose to add custom text (as a header or body text) or customize the text that’s on the template.

-You can change/customize the font at the top panel.
+You can change/customize the font on the left side.

 Here, you have the option of choosing a font from the library.

 The tool also lets you upload your own custom fonts.
-To do that, click on the button that says Upload Custom Font, as highlighted:
+To do that, click on the button that says Upload Custom Font, in the font area: